gjcooper/repovisor/README.md

 Technology Stack
 ----------

-Written in python, it is a simple wrapper around system provided tools.
+Written in python, it is based off the GitPython package , providing user facing UI features

 Currently the VCS it supports is:
 * Git